tangmc0210/PRISM_code/README.md

 ### 3D tif files as input

 If your images are captured by confocal, lightsheet or any other 3D microscopy and you have a registered and stitched grayscale 3d image of each channel in tiff format.

+We recommand you using AIRLOCALIZE in matlab to perform spots extraction because its well designed user interface for adjustment of proper parameters.
+Open MATLAB and run `AIRLOCALIZE.m` in `Image_process/lib/AIRLOCALIZE-MATLAB`.
+The input files should locate at `path_to_runid/RUN_ID_processed/stitched` and the output path should be `path_to_runid/RUN_ID_processed/readout/tmp`.

-Spot extraction can be performed using airlocalize.py with proper parameters.
+Alternatively, spot extraction can be performed using airlocalize.py with proper parameters (set at `Image_process\lib\AIRLOCALIZE\parameters.yaml`).

 ```shell
 python image_process/lib/AIRLOCALIZE/airlocalize.py
 ```

+After that, intensity decoding and gene calling can be performed using `gene_calling\PRISM3D_intensity_readout_and_gene_calling.ipynb`.

 **Remarks**:

 - The default image axis is 'XYZ' in airlozalize, if you need other axis order like 'ZXY', please use np.transpose() in previous step or modify the 'self.retrieve_img()' function in `Image_process/lib/AIRLOCALIZE/airlocalize_data.py`.

-- AIRLOCALIZE was first written by .
-It includes predetection signal spots on a feature image(like DoG or LoG or Gaussian smoothed) and fit the accurate location and intensity of spots on original image.
+- AIRLOCALIZE includes predetection signal spots on a feature image(like DoG or LoG or Gaussian smoothed) and fit the accurate location and intensity of spots on original image.
 Important parameters includes:

 ```
 # scaling